What is a Franchise Agreement?

 an area developer agrees to open and operate a specified number of franchised

-businesses in a specific location and pay fees for development to obtain
+businesses in a specific location.
+They also pay fees for developers to

-exclusive rights to create more units in the area, conditioned upon a
+obtain exclusive rights to create more units in the area, conditioned

-development schedule.
-Normally each franchised business opened is memorialized
+upon a development schedule.
+Normally each franchised business opened

 Click here to learn more about franchise agreements.